yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 Pytest fixture - "ptfadapter" is used to construct and send packets.

-After packet is sent using source port index, test framework waits for specific packet did not appear, due to ingress packet drop, on one of the destination port indices.
+After packet is sent using source port index, test framework waits during 5 seconds for specific packet did not appear, due to ingress packet drop, on one of the destination port indices.

 #### Test case #1
 Test objective